Mission-Centered Churches

 Examining the definitions above for each of the gifts given by Christ, we arrive at the following ministry functions:

-Outreach (Evangelists): the evangelists served as the missional wing of the church (in addition to the apostles).
+Outreach (Evangelists): The evangelists served as the missional wing of the church (in addition to the apostles).
 They reached out to unreached people groups who had yet to hear and be touched by the gospel.

-Pastoral Care (Pastors): pastors shepherded the flock of God, which included feeding them the Word of God, watching for their souls, and caring for their needs.
+Pastoral Care (Pastors): Pastors shepherded the flock of God, which included feeding them the Word of God, watching for their souls, and caring for their needs.

-Christian Education (Teachers): teachers instructed the saints in and expounded upon the Scriptures.
+Christian Education (Teachers): Teachers instructed the saints in and expounded upon the Scriptures.

 New Ministry Infrastructure